Persepolis' Yahya Golmohammadi - FC Goa are not a weak team | Goal.com

 Upcoming fixtures

-Persepolis play their fourth match against FC Goa on April 23, the fifth match against Al Wahda on April 26 and then face Al-Rayyan in their final match on April 29.
+Persepolis play their fourth match against FC Goa on April 23, the fifth match against Al Wahda on April 26 and then face Al-Rayyan in their final group game on April 29.